rackrick/MoonWatch/docs/GettingStarted.md

 #### Windows guide (*NIX systems follow soon)

 In order to flash the software you first need to install the CH340 USB-Driver for the ESP8266.
 Download and install it from [https://wemos.cc](https://www.wemos.cc/en/latest/ch340_driver.html).
-After installing get the [lates release](https://github.com/rackrick/MoonWatch/releases) of MoonWatch.
+After installing get the [latest release](https://github.com/rackrick/MoonWatch/releases) of MoonWatch.
 Unzip and run `moonwatch-flash.bat`.

-**Warning: Thil will erase your ESP8266 and will overwrite it with the MoonWatch firmware.**
+**Warning: This will erase your ESP8266 current memory and will overwrite it with the MoonWatch firmware.**

 Enter the COM-Port of your ESP8266 and hit enter twice to start the flashing process.
 If you don't know the COM-Port number open the Windows Device Manger -> Ports (COM & LPT) and look for `USB-Serial CH340`.